Guidelines for Education Programs

 Prioritization of Participation

-- When prioritizing non-Aboriginal men inmates for participation in education programs, reintegration potential will be determined pursuant to CD 705-6 – Correctional Planning and Criminal Profile.
+- When prioritizing non-Indigenous men inmates for participation in education programs, reintegration potential will be determined pursuant to CD 705-6 – Correctional Planning and Criminal Profile.

-- For non-Aboriginal men inmates who are waitlisted to an education program schedule, participation will be prioritized in the following order:
+- For non-Indigenous men inmates who are waitlisted to an education program schedule, participation will be prioritized in the following order:

 - inmates who cannot communicate proficiently in either official language and require English or French as an Additional Language programming